sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 </p>

 **Pro Tip:**
-You can use kotlin to create readable DSL's for your Coordinators.
+With Kotlin you can create nice DSLs for your Coordinators.
-This makes your in-app navigation code even more readable because basically you a creating navigation graph by the help of Kotlin DSL's.
+This makes your in-app navigation code even more readable because basically you are creating a navigation graph.

 {% highlight java %}
 newsFlowCoordinator(navigator, abTest) {